Kennedy Bay

 Kennedy Bay (also called Kennedy's Bay and Harataunga) is a locality in the north eastern Coromandel Peninsula of New Zealand.
 The Harataunga and Omoho Streams flow from the Coromandel Range past the settlement and into the bay to the east.

-There are several companies aquafarming paua, lobster and mussels in the bay.
+There are several companies aquafarming pāua, lobster and mussels in the bay.

+The iwi affiliated to Kennedy bay is Ngāti Porou ki Hauraki.

 History and culture

+Huarere settlement

 The area originally belonged to Ngāti Huarere, who gave it to Ngāti Tamaterā in recognition of their help after a conflict with Ngāti Hei.
 They gave it to Ngāti Porou, who had used it as a shelter during trading trips to Auckland, in thanks for assistance against the Ngā Puhi in the Musket Wars of the early 19th century.

+Upon the arrival of Te Arawa to New Zealand, the descendants of Huarere, a grandson of Tama-te-kapua, and Hei, an uncle of Tama-te-kapua spread out vastly.
+Originally, Harataunga was territory of Ngāti Hako.
+However, after the colonisation of Hauraki by the Arawa peoples, Harataunga fell into the hands of Ngāti Huarere.
+Harataunga remained under Ngāti Huarere, until 1640, when Huarere gifted it to Ngāti Tamaterā, after aiding the Huarere peoples in conflicts with Ngāti Hei.

+Harataunga was inhabited by the Huarere hapū of Ngāti Raukatauri, and Ngāti Piri.
+Twenty years after the gifting to Tamaterā, Paeke, a great-grandson of Raukatauri, became rangatira of the local Ngāti Huarere.

+Great strife followed, when two other hapū of Ngāti Huarere, Ngāti Inu and the aforementioned Ngāti Piri, trespassed on Ngāti Raukatauri fishing grounds at Pungarewa Reef, between Harataunga and Ahuahu.
+Paeke, along with his son, Tairinga, witnessed this trespass, and set out with an ope tauā.
+Here, at Pungarewa, Paeke was killed.

+On the contrary, Tairinga managed to defeat and pursue the Ngāti Inu and Ngāti Piri to Whangapoua, but alas, he returned to Harataunga.

+The Ngāti Raukatauri of Harataunga resided in Maungakahutia Pā, a grand fortified settlement atop the slops of Kahutara, until the Battle of Brothers and Trial, in which the pā was completely destroyed.

+Modern history

 In July 1815, the schooner Brothers and the Trial were attacked by local Māori with the loss of several crew from both vessels.
 The incident may have been provoked by unscrupulous trading by a Captain Hovell earlier.

 Te Paea o Hauraki Marae is located at Kennedy Bay.
 It is a tribal meeting ground for Ngāti Tamaterā and includes Te Paea meeting house.

+Alongside Te Paea o Hauraki Marae is Harataunga Marae, also known as Rākairoa.
+Harataunga Marae, carved by Pakariki Harrison, is a meeting ground for the descendants of Ngāti Porou ki Harataunga, consisting of: